rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects-part-2.markdown

 It seems that inheritance should not be used in any case.
 You must not inherit from a concrete class, only from abstract types.
 Is it correct?
 Well, there is a specific case, in which the inheritance from concrete classes is allowed.

-The Liskov Substitution Principle tells us exactly which is this case.
+The Liskov Substitution Principle (LSP) tells us exactly which is this case.

 > Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it.